-If a student becomes ill, or for any reason finds it necessary to leave campus during the school day, the student shall request a pass to go to Health Office or Front Office from teacher or aides.
+If a student becomes ill or finds it necessary to leave campus during the school day, they shall request a pass to go to the Health Office or Front Office from teacher or aides.
 A student shall not be allowed to leave school unless a parent or guardian has been contacted and signs the checkout form in the office.
 Photo ID must be provided to sign a student out early.